donnie4w/tklog/README.md

 - Supports the official log library standard API
 - Independent log parameters can be set by module
 - Independent log parameters can be set by log level
+- The environment variable RUST_LOG is supported for setting the log level.

 ### [official website](https://tlnet.top/tklogen "official website")